UniversalDependencies/docs/_tr-overview/notes.md

 ## Some special constructions

-* In some chases when noun phrases are coordinated with suffix *-lA* it is not clear whether it is a conjunction or simply 'commutative/instrumental' case marking.
+* In some cases when noun phrases are coordinated with suffix *-lA* it is not clear whether it is a conjunction or simply 'commutative/instrumental' case marking.